 Tradeoffs between directly managing a species or indirectly managing through its competitor (fig. 3)

 Example – stocking is often ineffective; can we achieve better outcomes at lower cost through managing a predator/competitor? (fig. 2 or 3)

-Ecological interactions are one reason stocking is often ineffective, but there are others - habitat loss and climate change
+Cost of management intervention are often a limiting factor that can drive management decisions.
+Here, however, we illustrate how ecological interactions might be a reason why stocking might not be the most effective management action.
+Our model shows that lower cost options, such as harvest controls of the target species or through management of a competitor species can often be more effective than stocking in producing favorable outcomes.
+There are other drivers that influence the effectiveness of stocking in a system (e.g., habitat loss, climate change), highlighting the importance of considering factors beyond harvest in management decision making.

 Human impacts on ecosystems will continue to increase, and understanding species interactions can help us creatively manage these systems given the constraints on what managers can feasibly do.
+Future work incorporating the cultivation effects of species-interactions can provide empirical evidence supporting the importance of considering ecological interactions in the managing complex systems.

 Bass-walleye example?
 Call out to q1 paper on cultivation effects in centrarchids?

-While here our model focuses on a relatively simple two-species model, ultimately the ideas presented here should be applied in more complex systems
+While here our model focuses on a relatively simple two-species model, ultimately the ideas presented here should be applied in more complex systems.

-It’s important to remember our goals for managing a system and what an ‘ideal’ stable state looks like is based on human desires

-Call out to q3 paper on angler heterogeneity and species switching?
+Management goals, ultimately, are focused on maintaining a system in an ‘ideal’ stable state, however, what is considered ‘ideal’ is generally based on human desires.
+An understanding of how ecological interactions (specifically through cultivation-depensation mechanisms) will respond to changing harvest pressure can reveal how managers can respond to changing demands from angler stakeholders in their system.

+Integration of ecological dynamics into adaptive management of freshwater fisheries can increase managers’ ability to maintain systems in a desired stable state, reducing the likelihood of unexpected or undesirable outcomes, while using standard interventions and reducing overall costs.
+For example, our fairly robust knowledge on ecological interactions can and should be incorporated into the management of aquatic systems to help solve complex problems now.
 While our understanding of ecological interactions between species remains incomplete, we do understand some food webs and species fairly well.
-This knowledge can be incorporated into the management of aquatic systems to help solve complex problems now.
+The wide breadth of knowledge we do have can play an integral role in building resilient fisheries.
 By taking a more ecosystem-oriented view of management, we can improve outcomes and identify areas for further exploration when our actions produce unexpected outcomes.

 Old text & outline….